deimosfr/mytechnotebook/docs/Servers/Databases/MySQL-MariaDB/mariadb_galera_cluster_multimaster_replication.md

 Pin-Priority: 1000
 ```

+!!! info

-{{< alert context="info" text="At the time of writing, there is a small dependency issue with some packages.
+    At the time of writing, there is a small dependency issue with some packages.
 You'll need to download them in advance and install them.
-You don't need to follow the rest of this installation if you haven't encountered errors with the previous steps." />}}
+You don't need to follow the rest of this installation if you haven't encountered errors with the previous steps.

 ```bash
 wget http://ftp.fr.debian.org/debian/pool/main/o/openssl/libssl0.9.8_0.9.8o-4squeeze14_amd64.deb